adobe/aquarium-fish/README.md

 * MacOS
 * Linux

-To run the node you need nothing, but the drivers usually require some apps to be installed into the environment.
+To run the Node you need nothing, but the drivers usually require some apps to be installed into the environment.

 ## Goals